qdrant/landing_page/qdrant-landing/content/articles/what-are-embeddings.md

 ---
-title: "What are Vector Embeddings?"
+title: "What are Vector Embeddings? - Revolutionize Your Search Experience"
 draft: false
 slug: what-are-embeddings?
-short_description:  What are Vector Embeddings?
+short_description: Explore the power of vector embeddings.
+Learn to use numerical machine learning representations to build a personalized Neural Search Service with Fastembed.
-description: Explore the key functionalities of vector embeddings and learn how they convert complex data into a format that machines can understand.
+description: Discover the power of vector embeddings.
+Learn how to harness the potential of numerical machine learning representations to create a personalized Neural Search Service with FastEmbed.
 preview_dir: /articles_data/what-are-embeddings/preview
 weight: -102
 social_preview_image: /articles_data/what-are-embeddings/preview/social-preview.jpg